Sumwunn/DllLoader/README.md

 - To compile X3DAudio1_7 with True3DSound support you must define the preprocessor `_TRUE3DSOUND_` in C++/Preprocessor & In HJWASM/General.

 #-------- DINPUT8 README --------

--
-This cannot be installed with NMM, it will cause issues.
-You must install manually to avoid all issues.
--

 **What is this and how does it work?**